Flyer (wrestler)

-Flyer (born October 3, 1994, in Monclova, Coahuila, Mexico) is the ring name of a Mexican Luchador enmascarado, or masked professional wrestler.
+Flyer (born October 3, 1994, in Monclova, Coahuila, Mexico) is the ring name of a Mexican professional wrestler.
 He is the grandson of Ramón Ibarra Banda who has wrestled as "Volador" and "Super Parka" over the years and the nephew of Ramón Ibarra Rivera who has wrestled all over the world as "Volador Jr.".
-Flyer currently works for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) as a tecnico (wrestling term for those that portray the "good guys").
+Flyer is best known for his work for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL) as a técnico (professional wrestling term for those that portray the "good guys").
 El Flyer's full birth name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.

 Personal life

 The man later known under the ring name Flyer was born on October 3, 1994, in Monclova, Coahuila, Mexico, as part of the Ibarra family which includes a large number of professional wrestlers.
 His Grandfather is Ramón Ibarra Banda who has worked both masked and unmasked as "Volador" and "Super Parka". it has not been revealed if Ibarra is his maternal or paternal Grandfather, but it has been revealed that he is the nephew of Ramón Ibarra Rivera who has wrestled on several continents as "Volador Jr".
 He is the Great Nephew of wrestler Adolfo Tapia Ibarra, better known as "La Parka" and the nephew of Tapia's son who wrestles as El Hijo de L.A.
 Park.
 He is the Great Nephew of Ramón Ibarra's brothers who also wrestled; Johnny Ibarra Banda, who worked as Jhony Ibarra, Alejandro Tapia Ibarra, better known as King Balam and an uncle who wrestled as "Desalmado".
 He is also related in some way to wrestlers Extreme Boy, Gemelo Muerte I and Gemelo Muerte II although the exactly relationship is unclear.